-- Doctor's appointment (student(s) should return to school with a release/return notice from his or her doctor) - Student illness with a doctor's note - Inclement weather, which would be dangerous to the life or health of the student - Religious observance - Emergency conditions, as determined by the school administration.
+- Doctor's appointment: student(s) should return to school with a release/return notice from their doctor - Inclement weather, which would be dangerous to the life or health of the student - Religious observance - Other illness or medical reason - Emergency conditions, as determined by the school administration.

 School administrators reserve the right to determine whether a tardy will be excused or unexcused.
-If your student will not arrive at school on time, or to school at all, please notify school administrators or school social workers so we can provide any possible supportive services that may be available.
+If tour student struggles to arrive at school on time, or to school at all, please notify a school administrator and/or school social workers supportive services may be appropriate and available.

-Tardy To Class
+Tardy to Class